The Difference between Drug Store Sunscreen and EltaMD Products

 - Don’t skip the moisturizer.
 Fragrance-free products that are non-comedogenic (won’t clog your pores) are the easiest solution to keep your skin hydrated.
 Cetaphil is great for the whole family.

 - Never leave home without applying sunscreen.
 Kill two birds with one stone and get a moisturizer with SPF protection in it.
-Not only will you protect your skin against harmful rays which may increase your risk for skin cancer, but choosing a broad-spectrum sunscreen, which protects against UVA and UVB rays will also keep the sun from prematurely aging your skin.
+Not only will you protect your skin against harmful rays which may increase your risk for skin cancer, but choosing a broad-spectrum sunscreen, which protects against UVA and UVB rays, will also keep the sun from prematurely aging your skin.

 You Popped That Pimple, Now What?